microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 3. Enter a **unique** Project/Run Name with no spaces (underscores are fine).
 4. A description (optional, but recommended).
 5. Select if the input data is interleaved (YES by default).
 If the data is paired select NO and it will allow you to upload both, forward and reverse files.
 6. Then select the input file(s).
 Clicking on the button to select "interleaved FASTQ #1" opens a box called "Select a file" (as shown in the image below) to allow the user to find the desired files, either from the public data folder, or files uploaded by the user.
+If the files are uploaded to an accessible URL, the URL can be pasted into the box.

     ![A pop-up window titled "Select a file" over a grayed out background for the workflow submission page.
 It shows a file structure for public metagenomic test data.](../_static/images/howto_guides/workflows/metaG/03102025_run_metag_file.svg)